PavelProtasov/OntologySFD/README.md

 # OntologySFD
-Public opensource ontology dedicated gathering information about somatoform disorders
+An open-source OWL/RDF ontology for structured representation of knowledge about somatoform disorders.